viphacker-100/ReconMaster/README.md

 1. Save the script to a file named `install_reconmaster.sh`
 2. Make it executable: `chmod +x install_reconmaster.sh`
-3. Run it with root privileges: `sudo ./install_reconmaster.sh`
+3. Run it with root privileges: `sudo ./install_reconmaster.sh` OR

-The script will guide you through the installation process with colored status messages.
+5. Run it with root privileges: `sudo bash install_reconmaster.sh` The script will guide you through the installation process with colored status messages.

 ## After Installation